derek-harbaugh/pdsnd_github/README.md

 and connect the dots to notes and lessons in Udacity.

 Outside of that, it was mostly just reviewing the lessons, notes and a lot of fiddling/moving indents around and messing with syntax.

+ALso, credit to Elvis Presley.
+Dude knew a thing or two about banana and bacon sandwiches.